michaladamiak/michaladamiak/README.md

 <img width="700" alt="Zrzut ekranu 2022-04-12 o 15 13 46" src="https://user-images.githubusercontent.com/102157058/162970893-a8504ced-7238-400e-ad87-cb41a2925b5f.png">

 It's React App that allows you to plan your computer setup and calculate total cost of all elements.
-It saves your progress in local storage so that you can get back to is whenever you want.
+It saves your progress in local storage so that you can get back to it whenever you want.

 Here's the [link](https://michaladamiak.github.io/SetupCalculator/).